Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Numerical Experiments

 \subsection{Benchmark Results}

 To benchmark the performance of each framework, we evaluated our trained policies at every 10,000 steps without exploration noise.
-The resulting learning curves showing the average return over 5 random seeds are presented in \Cref{fig:BM}.
-These are smoothed by the exponential moving average with a smoothing weight of 0.8, where the solid line and the shaded area represent the average and its 2$\sigma$ bounds over random seeds, respectively.
+The resulting learning curves, depicting the average return over 5 random seeds, are presented in \Cref{fig:BM}.
+These curves are smoothed by exponential moving averages with a smoothing weight of 0.8, where the solid lines and shaded areas represent the average and its 2$\sigma$ bounds over random seeds, respectively.

-First, the proposed MARL frameworks, namely DTDE and CTDE, exhibit faster and more robust convergence compared with the traditional single-agent framework, SARL.
-It illustrates that the proposed MARL framework with the decoupled dynamics in MARL, as each agent focuses on its unique task, accelerating the learning process and achieving greater stability.
+First, our proposed MARL frameworks, namely DTDE and CTDE, exhibit faster and more robust convergence compared to the traditional single-agent framework, SARL.
+This highlights the effectiveness of the decoupled dynamics in MARL, as each agent focuses on its unique task, accelerating the learning process and achieving greater stability.

 Next, we compare the performance of DTDE and CTDE.
-The learning curves show that CTDE is more stable over training than DTDE.
-In the first part of the training, both agents perform similarly, achieving a higher reward relatively faster than SARL.
-However, agents trained with CTDE exhibit more consistent training afterward, and the advantage of CTDE becomes more apparent as the number of time steps increases.
-We also found that in DTDE settings, the second agent for yawing control tends to generate an aggressive torque $M_3$, being too focused on its own goal.

-We hypothesize that the primary cause of failure is \textit{non-stationarity}.
-In single-agent settings, the agent's decisions exclusively affect the environment, and state transitions can be clearly attributed to the agent, while external factors are considered part of the system dynamics.
-However, in multi-agent scenarios, the environment changes dynamically as multiple agents update their policies simultaneously during learning, leading to non-stationarity and the violation of the Markov property \cite{busoniu2008comprehensive}.
-This presents a challenge known as the moving target problem in MARL, where agents face a dynamically changing environment.
-In DTDE, two agents do not share information, which can make it difficult for them to coordinate their actions and achieve higher rewards.
-In CTDE, on the other hand, two agents share information about their states and actions through the centralized critic networks, which allows them to better coordinate their decisions.
+In the initial training phase, both frameworks perform similarly, achieving a higher reward relatively faster than SARL.
+However, CTDE shows more consistent training afterward, which becomes more evident as the number of timesteps increases.
+Notably, in DTDE settings, the second agent for yawing control tends to generate an aggressive torque $M_3$, being too focused on its own goal.
+We hypothesize that the primary cause of this behavior is non-stationarity.
+In single-agent settings, the agent's decision exclusively affects the environment, and state transitions can clearly be attributed to the agent, while external factors are considered part of the system dynamics.
+However, in multi-agent scenarios, the environment changes dynamically as multiple agents update their policies individually during learning, violating the Markov property \cite{busoniu2008comprehensive}.
+Due to the absence of information exchange between the two agents in DTDE, they struggle to coordinate their actions, leading to suboptimal performance.
+In CTDE, on the other hand, the two agents share their states and actions through the centralized critic networks, enabling better coordination of their decisions.